 Lepcis Magna: The Hometown of Septimus Severus

 Originally, Lepcis Magna had been established by Carthaginians, who themselves, originated from around Modern-day Lebanon and were originally called Phoenicians.
-These Phoenicians had founded the Carthaginian Empire, who were one of the Roman Republic’s most famous enemies, clashing with them in a series of three historical conflicts called the “Punic Wars.”
+These Phoenicians had founded the Carthaginian Empire, which was one of the Roman Republic’s most famous enemies, clashing with them in a series of three historical conflicts called the “Punic Wars.”

 After the final destruction of Carthage in 146 BC, almost all of “Punic” Africa, came under Roman control, including the settlement of Lepcis Magna, as Roman soldiers and settlers began to colonize it.
 Slowly, the settlement began to grow into an important outpost of the Roman Empire, becoming more officially part of its administration under Tiberius, as it became subsumed into the province of Roman Africa.

-However, it still retained much of its original Punic culture and traits, creating a synchronicity between Roman and Punic religion, tradition, politics, and language.
-In this melting pot, many still clung to its pre-Roman roots, but advancement and progress was linked inextricably to Rome.
+However, it still retained much of its original Punic culture and traits, creating a synchronicity between Punic and Roman religion, tradition, politics, and language.
+In this melting pot, many still clung to its pre-Roman roots, but advancement and progress were linked inextricably to Rome.